tasxatzial/2048-game/README.md

 })
 ```

-Replace line 41 in [Model.js](src/js/Model.js) with the above code, and press 'new game' to start the custom game.
+Pass the above object as an argument to the `startGame` function on line 57 of [script.js](src/js/script.js), and press 'New Game' to start the custom game.

 ## Dependencies